 But there was a very very great need in masses of people to be helped, because although he had walked about for 60 odd years teaching, that was only 60 odd years and there were millions of people whom he never met, in the same way there were millions of people whom Christ never met.
 Now they all had a need, and the voice of the people is the voice of God.
 Very intelligent fellows in southern Buddhism said, we don’t need him, he’s disappeared, he’s part of the ocean, he doesn’t exist, and we are clever, we will save ourselves in like manner.
 This is the southern school of Buddhism.
 And so they began to save themselves, and in the process they became very very arrogant and they didn’t bother to help anybody at all whom they considered beneath their notice.

 But nevertheless millions of people cried out for assistance and if every man should save only himself, there was going to be nil assistance.
 But something in people demands that there must be assistance, because if there isn’t any they are lost.
-Now the philosophers who considered themselves very very clever, say as in the Greek stoics for instance who thought they knew it all, they said, the people are no good, they do not think rationally, they are sentimental.
+Now the philosophers who considered themselves very, very clever, say as in the Greek stoics for instance who thought they knew it all, they said, the people are no good, they do not think rationally, they are sentimental.
 And you will find in modern books of philosophy this same kind of division that philosophy, by the meaning of the ‘phi’ in philosophy, symbolises rational thought about being and that what is not rational is not philosophy.
 So for the philosopher all beings who do not rationalise are inferior and he classes them all together as irrationals.
 And says, well they’re just sentimental.

 In so doing he committed an illegitimate abstraction.
 He took out his form, his reason, which was simply the limit of his individual power, as we saw before, and defined this as the reason for being and the reason of the universe, which it was.
 But he then made the illegitimate statement that it was the sum total of reality, and then defined reality so that he was right.
 Now if he’d defined reality by the letter ‘R’ only, he would have been right.
 But the ‘L’ in it refers to sentiment, because the ‘L’ in ‘real’ signifies the seamless garment and when we are feeling instead of rationalising, we are one with that seamless being.